 Do not mix Scenes with Auto Generate enabled and Scenes that have Auto Generate disabled.

 Whether using Multi-Scene editing or additive loading, ensure that all Scenes used together have identical Lighting Settings, with a focus on Global Settings.

-If you are interested in making great visuals in Unity please also read the Making believable visuals in Unity best practice guide.
+If you are interested in making great visuals in Unity, see the Making believable visuals in Unity best practice guide.